-The All Mighty Guarantee
+The Osprey All Mighty Guarantee

 Osprey products also come with the brands legendary, “All Mighty Guarantee”.
-This is basically a lifetime warranty whereby Osprey undertake to fix any defects that may occur during the bags lifetime.
+This is basically a lifetime warranty whereby Osprey undertakes to fix any defects that may occur during the bags lifetime.
 So no matter how long ago you bought your back, you can send it back to Osprey and that will fix it for you free of charge!

-The All Mighty Guarantee does have limitations though and it is nit infallible.
+The All Mighty Guarantee does have limitations though and it is not infallible.
 Of course you need to pay postage and the All Mighty Guarantee does have some exemptions.
 Atmospherical damage (ie mould), airline damage and general wear and tear are not covered.

 In case that was a bit too much awesomeness for you to take in one go, here is a helpful Infographic!